wp-plugins/twitter-bubble/readme.txt

 = The bubble doesn't show up nicely in my sidebar, what is wrong? =

-It is likely, that your sidebar is simply too narrow.
-The bubble requires a width of at least 250 pixels, and works best with at around 350 pixels or more.
+It is likely that your sidebar is simply too narrow.
+The bubble requires a width of at least 230 pixels, and works best with at around 400 pixels or more.

+= It keeps showing the text "Loading..."? =

+Make sure your theme uses the hooks `wp_head()` and `wp_footer`, otherwise the necessary CSS and JavaScript won't be sent to your browser.

 = Who came up with the bubble design? =